Library: Interlibrary Loan FAQ

 - Choose the Cancel Request link (near the top of the page, just above the Transaction Information header)

-However, if the Interlibrary Loan department has already processed the request and found a library willing to lend us the item, you will not be able to cancel the request.
+If the Interlibrary Loan department has already processed the request and found a library willing to lend us the item, you will not be able to cancel the request.

 Yes, you can.
 Since we deliver the articles electronically, it really doesn’t matter where you are – as long as you have access to a computer and email.

 Books are a little trickier.
 Because of the time it takes to mail a book it may be more efficient for you to try to find these kinds of material on your local campus.
 It also makes a difference how close it is to your date of departure from the study abroad program.
-We don’t want to mail materials that might potentially reach you after you’ve left to come home.
+We don’t want to mail materials that might potentially arrive after you’ve left to come home.
 When in doubt, email the interlibrary loan department at firstname.lastname@example.org and ask them about a particular title.

 If you do make use of Interlibrary Loan while studying abroad, be sure to change your status in your UP ILLiad account from Undergraduate to Ugrad-Study Abroad so we’ll be aware of where the request is coming from.